 The Best Times to Hike Bisti Badlands

 Bisti/De-Na-Zin Wilderness is open year-round 24/7/365.
+And there is no entrance fee.
 But, the Bisti Badlands is really a wilderness and a rough environment, so you have to prepare for this hike.
 Most importantly, carry plenty of water with you—more than usual.
 There is no drinking water in this desert area.
 You will cross a small stream, but this water might be toxic, because of the minerals.
 So, it is not recommended to filter it.

 The best time for hiking the Bisti/De-Na-Zin Wilderness is the afternoon with sunset.
 But if you can walk from sunrise till sunset, you will have great photos opportunity.
 Take a good headlamp with you, because after sunset it’s getting dark quickly.
 It’s easy to get lost.